 Organ: The OSM organ, the Grand Orgue Pierre-Béique, is an integral part of the auditorium: the array of the pipes marks the spot where architecture and music meet.

 Ecology: The hall is a LEED-certified building (Leadership in Energy and Environmental Design), LEED promoting sustainable choices in the quality of environments and environmental site management.

 September 2011: Inauguration of the OSM’s new home

 - Start of hall construction.
 Architecture by a consortium consisting of Diamond and Schmitt Architects and Ædifica, headed by Jack Diamond

-- Signing of a partnership agreement between the Québec government and Groupe immobilier Ovation, a subsidiary of SNC-Lavalin, for the design, construction, financing, operation and maintenance of the future hall, until 2038
+- Signing of a partnership agreement between the Québec government and Groupe immobilier Ovation, for the design, construction, financing, operation and maintenance of the future hall, until 2038

 2006: Announcement of the concert hall’s construction

 2005: Mandate given by the Québec government to Artec Consultants Inc. as acoustic designer and theatre planner for the project, headed by Tateo Nakajima